qbit/snap/README.md

 script designed to upgrade an
 OpenBSD
 machine to the latest snapshot available.
+Upgrading from release to release is not supported.

 **snap**
 checks the \`BUILDINFO\` file located on the remote mirror, and will